o3de/o3de.org/content/docs/learning-guide/tutorials/custom-tools/shape-example-py.md

 [todo]

-## Download the ShapeExample Gem sample
+## Download the PyShapeExample Gem sample

 This tutorial is based off of the PyShapeExample Gem in [`o3de/sample-code-gems` repository](https://github.com/o3de/sample-code-gems/tree/main/py_gems/PyShapeExample).
 You can download this sample and load it in the O3DE Editor.